iTasks Logo iTasks

 File Attachments & Images

-Context is everything when working on tasks. iTasks lets you attach any file type directly to a task — documents, spreadsheets, design files, logs, or archives.
-No need to switch to a file-sharing service; everything your team needs lives right alongside the task description.
+When you work on a task, the context around it matters. iTasks lets you attach any file type directly to a task: documents, spreadsheets, design files, logs, or archives.
+There's no need to jump to a separate file-sharing service - everything your team needs sits right next to the description.

-Images get special treatment.
-You can insert images inline within the task body, making screenshots, wireframes, and diagrams part of the narrative rather than disconnected attachments.
-This is particularly useful for bug reports — attach a screenshot, annotate it, and the developer sees exactly what went wrong without opening a separate link.
+Images are even easier to work with.
+You can insert them inline in the task body, so screenshots, wireframes, and diagrams become part of the description instead of separate attachments.
+This is especially handy for bug reports: drop in a screenshot, annotate it, and the developer sees exactly what went wrong without opening another link.

 iTasks task with file attachments and inline images